nbrest/kamehouse/installation-apache.md

 - Install php to `${HOME}/programs/php`
 - Update the configuration files with the ones in `local-setup/apache`
   - Replace all the files in `${HOME}/programs/apache-httpd/conf` with the ones from `local-setup/apache/win/conf`
+  - All the apache modules that need to be loaded should already be uncommented in the sample `httpd.conf`
   - Edit `httpd.conf` and check that it points correctly to the php installation.
 Replace `nbrest` with your username
   ```sh
   LoadModule php7_module "C:/Users/nbrest/programs/php/php7apache2_4.dll"
   PHPiniDir "C:/Users/nbrest/programs/php"
   ```
-  - All the apache modules that need to be loaded should already be uncommented in the sample `httpd.conf`
+  - Update `${HOME}/programs/apache-httpd/conf/httpd.conf`.
+Replace `nbrest` with your username in SRVROOT
+  - Update `${HOME}/programs/apache-httpd/conf/kamehouse/doc-root-permissions.conf`.
+Replace `nbrest` with your username
+  - Update `${HOME}/programs/apache-httpd/conf/kamehouse/vhost/http/cordova.conf`.
+Replace `nbrest` with your username
+  - Update `${HOME}/programs/apache-httpd/conf/kamehouse/vhost/https/cordova.conf`.
+Replace `nbrest` with your username

 #### Create symlinks